-SAY Now you are going to describe something happening.
-Write a sentence about children building a sandcastle at the beach.

-SAY Now, tell me what you would write.
-For the sentence, tell me how to spell the words and where to use capital letters, a period, or commas.

-i Write the student's response in the braille Answer Book.
+- SAY Question 5 - Now you are going to describe something happening.
+Write one or more sentences about two friends making paper airplanes. - SAY Tell me what you would write.
+Tell me how to spell the words and where to use capital letters, a period, and commas. - Write the student's response in the braille Answer Book.